FAForever/wiki-pages/Play/Game/Hotkeys/OrdersMouseContext.md

 # Orders - Mouse context sensitive

-The following hotkeys behave different depending on the context of your mouse.
-As an example: these hotkeys may behave different depending on the unit (type) that you're hovering over.
+The following hotkeys behave differently depending on the context of your mouse.
+As an example: these hotkeys may behave differently depending on the unit (type) that you're hovering over.

 ## Cycle templates